brycie-boy/quartz/content/Etic Reality.md

 ## Etic Reality  #🧠

-Etic reality is the hypothetical non-verbal actuality that has not been filtered through the [Emic Reality](Emic%20Reality.md) of the [nervous system]() or linguistic grid.
+Etic reality is the hypothetical non-verbal actuality that has not been filtered through the [Emic Reality](Emic%20Reality.md) of the [brain](Brain.md)s linguistic grid.

 ---